 Overview of Progent's Ransomware Negotiation Consulting in Webster

-Progent has experience negotiating ransomware settlements with threat actors.
-Negotiating an optimum settlement is a complex activity that requires a combination of field experience, IT knowledge and business savvy.
-It also demands working closely with the victim's IT staff and the cyber insurance provider, if any.
-Because the number one goal of the ransomware target is operational continuity, it is vital to establish response groups that operate efficiently, concurrently, and in close communication.
-Progent has the breadth of technical skills and the depth of personnel to complement your network support team and recover your network quickly and economically.
+Progent has experience negotiating ransomware settlements with threat actors (TAs).
+Negotiating an optimum settlement is a complex activity that requires a combination of field experience, technical knowledge and business acumen.
+It also requires close co-operation with the victim's IT team and the insurance carrier, if there is one.
+Since the number one goal of the ransomware victim is operational continuity, it is critical to deploy response groups that operate efficiently, concurrently, and with intimate collaboration.
+Progent has the breadth of IT knowledge and the depth of experts to complement your network staff and recover your network quickly and economically.

-Services provided by Progent's ransomware negotiation team include:
+Services offered by Progent's ransomware settlement negotiation team include:

-In parallel with the ransom negotiations, Progent's ransomware staff can help with:
+In parallel with the ransom negotiations, Progent's ransomware staff can assist with:

 - Determining the kind of ransomware used in the attack